theburr/Automation/README.md

 ### 2.Open and build project with a IDE for Java

--Build Project
+- Build Project

 ### 3.Run AddRequiredFiles.bat file

--- This file is found in the ..zionalphaqaproject/AutomatedTestsFramework/

--- It creates a folder with the rquired files for the upload functions of the web app
+- This file is found in the ..zionalphaqaproject/AutomatedTestsFramework/ It creates a folder with the rquired files for the upload functions of the web app

-- Used in order to avoid using absolute path of the files as it varies on different machines
+ Used in order to avoid using absolute path of the files as it varies on different machines

--The path of the created folder would be C:/ImageForHFSN you can delete this later
+- The path of the created folder would be C:/ImageForHFSN you can delete this later

 ### 4.The Automated UI tests are grouped by categories